-How do you communicate with your customer?
+How do you communicate with your customers?
 How do you deliver the value proposition?
 These are the touchpoints you use to interact with customers to deliver value.
-That may be through owned channels (stores, salesforce, website) or partner channels (wholesaler, affiliates).
+That may be through owned channels (stores, salesforce, website) or partner channels (wholesalers, affiliates).
 You should also start thinking about how customers want to engage with you leading up to a purchase decision, i.e., marketing channels such as search ads or display or paid social media.

 Buyer journey with the company.